dividendnerd/dividendnerd.github.io/_posts/2018-07-23-seeking-fire.md

 Funny how these things work out.
 So I try to follow these rules, stick to my plan and I'll never have financial stress.
 Since I now know what I'll be using the money for, it's for my FIRE.

->I now know what I'll be using the money for, it's for my FIRE.
+>I now know what I'll be using the money for, it's just for my FIRE.

 Later